Government of New Brunswick

 • The date the payments are due (otherwise, the OSE will use the order effective date as the start date);

 • Any conditions of eligibility or terminating events, if applicable.
-If none are given, the OSE will assume the order continues until further order of the court; and
+If none are given, the OSE will stop enforcing when the youngest child reaches the age of majority (19 in New Brunswick) is not attending a full-time post-secondary education or has obtained a first post-secondary degree or is married/common-law; and

 • The statute under which the order or agreement is being made.